ArronBeale/CI_PP5_tee_time/README.md

 ### Add Product
 - Allows the Admin to add new products.
+- User stories covered: 28

 <details><summary>See feature image</summary>